wan-yang/COLUMBIA-COVID19-PROJECTIONS-FOR-NYC/README.md

 Note there is no particular specification of how reductions in contact rates or spread are achieved.
 In a model of this form different reduction options (e.g. isolation vs. quarantine) are not represented explicitly; rather, they are effected by adjusting the estimated (posterior) contact rate and infectious period within the model, relative to estimates for the most recent week (the As Is scenario).

 #### Updates on model projections (6/6/2020):
-The City is set to reopen on Monday 6/8/2020.
-For this week's projection, we thus updated model settings to anticipate potential changes.
+The City entered phase 1 reopening on Monday 6/8/2020.
+For projections generated during the Week stating 6/7 and Week starting 6/14, we updated model settings to anticipate potential changes.
 As no plan has been set for Phase 2 yet, for all projection scenarios, we assumed that the next 8 weeks will remain at Phase 1.

 - "As Is" scenario:  We incorporated historical mobility data from SafeGraph.com to anticipate increases in mobility in the coming weeks following reopening.
 We assumed industries under the Phase 1 category would operate at 50% capacity during the first week, 75% during the second week, and 100% during the third and later weeks.
 Based on these projected mobility changes, we further projected changes in transmission rate and infectious period based on model estimates from March 1 – June 6, 2020.
 In addition, we in part accounted for potential reduction in transmission due to preventive measures (e.g. mask wearing).
 [Note: here we did not account for the recent demonstrations which could increase transmission; see the Rebound scenarios below.]